phetsims/geometric-optics/doc/implementation-notes.md

 # Constraints

+To ensure that rays pass through the optic, the optical object is always at least 40 cm from the optic, and never more than 100 cm from the optical axis.

+To ensure that at least 2 rays pass through the optic, the "Many" mode for Rays dynamically varies the number of rays based on the object's distance from the object.
+See `'many'` in [LightRays.ts](https://github.com/phetsims/geometric-optics/blob/master/js/common/model/LightRays.ts.

 Physical mirrors do not have an index of refraction.
 Our mirror is modeled as a lens with index of refraction = 2.

 A flat mirror is modeled as a convex mirror with large radius of curvature (100,000 cm).
 PhET-iO clients should therefore be warned that model Properties are not accurate for the flat mirror.
 For example, focal length will be a very large number, not infinity.